Brewers vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has collected 115 hits with 24 doubles, 30 home runs and 53 walks.
+- Adolis Garcia has put up 115 hits with 24 doubles, 30 home runs and 53 walks.
 He has driven in 92 runs with eight stolen bases.

 Garcia Recent Games